-2.4 WCDS relationship with other WMO strategic policies and initiatives
+2.4 WCDF relationship with other WMO strategic policies and initiatives

 A number of implementation plans and strategies developed in support of the WMO Strategic Plan contain capacity development support elements.
-One of the goals of the WCDS is to ensure consistency and complementarity of those elements as part of one common CD strategic framework.
+One of the goals of the WCDF is to ensure consistency and complementarity of those elements as part of one common CD strategic framework.

-In the area of service delivery, WCDS should be coherent with the WMO Strategy for Service Delivery (WMO-No. 1129), which guides actions towards achieving the LTG 1, Better serve societal needs: delivering, authoritative, accessible, user-oriented and fit-for-purpose information and services.
+In the area of service delivery, WCDF should be coherent with the WMO Strategy for Service Delivery (WMO-No. 1129), which guides actions towards achieving the LTG 1, Better serve societal needs: delivering, authoritative, accessible, user-oriented and fit-for-purpose information and services.
 The strengthening of the national Multi-Hazard Early Warning Systems (MHEWS) is a major area of capacity development which has been prioritized and elevated to a coordinated UN action led by the WMO as “Early Warnings for All” initiative.
 Furthermore, the enhancement of the climate services in support of the climate adaptation is another area of rigorous capacity development support.

 The LTG 2, Enhance Earth-system observations and predictions: Strengthening the technical foundation for the future, is underpinned by implementation plans for the WMO Integrated Global Observing System (WIGOS), WMO Information System (WIS) and WMO seamless Global Data Processing and Forecasting System (sGDPFS).
 Along with the continuous uptake of new technology and resources to improve the capacity of this global system of systems, strong CD actions are needed to address existing capacity gaps to enable all countries to benefit from the advancements in science and technology.
 The implementation of the Unified Data Policy (Resolution 1 (Cg-Ext(2021))) to underpin the Global Basic Observing Network (GBON) requirements and the Earth-system approach, will be a major CD priority for the current decade.

-WCDS will be complemented by the WMO Resource Mobilization Strategy (under development, to be adopted by the Cg-19, 2023) which will provide a strategic approach to enhancing the access to and availability of extrabudgetary funds in support of WMO CD activities, in particular the key initiatives aimed to close prioritized capacity gaps.
+WCDF will be complemented by the WMO Resource Mobilization Strategy (under development, to be adopted by the Cg-19, 2023) which will provide a strategic approach to enhancing the access to and availability of extrabudgetary funds in support of WMO CD activities, in particular the key initiatives aimed to close prioritized capacity gaps.

 The enhanced science-for-service value chain is expected to improve the predictive capabilities of Members’ NMHSs which will help narrowing the capacity gaps in operational service delivery in many developing countries (see Text Box 4).
 It will also provide new capacity for informing national policies and plans related to climate change adaptation.
-The WCDS will guide also development and updating of relevant strategies, such as the WMO Strategy on Capacity Development in Hydrology and Water Resources Management, and the WMO Hydrological Research Strategy (2022–2030).
-Initiatives like the Water and Climate Coalition and the Alliance for Hydromet Development in which WMO plays a central role, and which come with a mission to address specific capacity gaps, are also of relevance for the WCDS.
+The WCDF will guide also development and updating of relevant strategies, such as the WMO Strategy on Capacity Development in Hydrology and Water Resources Management, and the WMO Hydrological Research Strategy (2022–2030).
+Initiatives like the Water and Climate Coalition and the Alliance for Hydromet Development in which WMO plays a central role, and which come with a mission to address specific capacity gaps, are also of relevance for the WCDF.

-The WCDS will strongly promote CD approaches based on strong engagement of public, private and academic sectors as promulgated by the WMO Geneva Declaration 2019.
+The WCDF will strongly promote CD approaches based on strong engagement of public, private and academic sectors as promulgated by the WMO Geneva Declaration 2019.
 Furthermore, it will be aligned with the WMO Gender Equality Policy (Cg-17) and Gender Action Plan 2020–2023 (Annex to Resolution 82 (Cg-18)).

 ============ Text box 4: CD through WMO Research Programmes ===========